StephMiller4/delivery_method_capstone/README.md

 I want to try to understand if there is a correlation to high c-section rates and race and also to income levels.
 If there is no correlation, I want to do further analysis into why Louisiana, Mississippi, and Florida are always in the top for highest c-section rates.

 ### CONSIDERATIONS
 Using the CDC's WONDER data system I am only able to get up to five variables at a time and because there isn't a unique identifier I have to work with the tables individually instead of merging them to drop columns or rows and then being able to pull out the information I need, I have to drop and rename columns in each table.
+I also had to do webscraping to get the median income data.

-### YEARS EXAMINED: 2016-2019*
+### YEARS EXAMINED: 2016-2019
+The CDC's expanded Birth dataset only includes 2016-2019 and this is the dataset with more demographics and information.
+I made sure all of of my other data was for the same years for an even comparison.
-*This does not include cesarean sections by country as the data from the World Health Organization had various dates for each country.
-This data was not used in analysis beyond looking at the global rates as a whole.
+(This does not include cesarean sections by country as the data from the World Health Organization had various dates for each country.
+This data was not used in analysis beyond looking at the global rates as a whole.)

 ### TECHNOLOGIES USED:
 ##### Python